-A. Where site grading is necessary, it must be done sensibly to ensure that uses on the site can still interact with the public sidewalk.
+- a.
+Where site grading is necessary, it must be done sensibly to ensure that uses on the site can still interact with the public sidewalk.
 No site shall be elevated more than five steps above the sidewalk grade along the primary street and pedestrian access shall be provided.
-However, no steps, ramps, or railings shall be permitted to encroach into the public right-of-way.

-- B. Exfiltration shall be the preferred method for addressing stormwater.
-If traditional methods are used, the stormwater system shall be designed to function as a site amenity (e.g., giving the appearance of a stream; providing landscaping, sculptures, and/or walking trails along the edge; channeling the water through the development instead of relegating it to a hidden corner; etc.).
-Green roofs, rain gardens, rain cisterns, or other green or LID stormwater techniques may be considered site amenities for the purpose of this requirement. - C. Where the St. Johns Water Management District or City regulations (see Sections 117-788.C.3.c and 113-223.B.12) require fencing around a stormwater facility, only ornamental metal fencing will be allowed. - D. Green roofs shall be permitted for all building types. - E. Bioretention systems, bioswales, tree filters, or other vegetated stormwater BMPs shall be used for treatment of stormwater runoff from streets, parking lots, plazas, and other impervious surfaces.
-These vegetated BMPs can include impermeable liners with underdrains to provide water quality treatment where infiltration is not technically feasible due to site contamination concerns. - F. For new construction and major modifications, retention must be placed in the rear or side yard, not adjacent to the public right-of-way, unless it is integrated into the design and featured as a site amenity, and unless the site has multiple street frontages.
+However, no steps, ramps, or railings shall be permitted to encroach into the public right-of-way. - b.
+All stormwater systems shall be designed to function as site amenities, or exfiltration shall be required.
+Green roofs, rain gardens, rain cisterns, or other green or LID stormwater techniques may be considered site amenities for the purpose of this requirement. - c.
+Where the St. Johns Water Management District requires fencing around a stormwater facility, only ornamental metal fencing will be allowed. - d.
+Green roofs shall be permitted for all building types. - e.
+Bioretention systems, bioswales, tree filters, or other vegetated stormwater BMPs shall be used for treatment of stormwater runoff from streets, parking lots, plazas, and other impervious surfaces.
+These vegetated BMPs can include impermeable liners with underdrains to provide water quality treatment where infiltration is not technically feasible due to site contamination concerns. - f.
+For new construction and major modifications, retention must be placed in the rear or side yard, not adjacent to the public right-of-way, unless it is integrated into the design and featured as a site amenity, and unless the site has multiple street frontages. - g.
+Pervious paving shall be permitted and is encouraged to reduce stormwater runoff volume (see Section 117-839.B). - h.
+Special detention areas such as parking lots, rooftops ("blue roofs"), parks, plazas, and fields are areas primarily designated for other uses but may be used for temporary infiltration and/or peak rate mitigation during storm events if the requirements herein are satisfied.
+Special detention areas shall be designed sensitive to land use context, public use requirements, and the following conditions: - 1.
+Temporary ponding storage areas must be located so that ponding will not significantly disrupt typical traffic (pedestrian/bicycle/ vehicle) flow, and areas shall be adequately sloped towards outlets to ensure complete drainage after storm events. - 2.
+Special detention areas shall be clearly identified as such and their primary use shall be restricted during storms. - 3.
+Emergency overflows shall be incorporated and designed to prevent excessive depths from occurring during extreme storm events or if the primary flow control structure/structures are clogged.
+In most cases, the depth of a pond shall not exceed 12 inches.